-You CAN eradicate genetic problems while preserving breed type; CHG, luxating patellas, VwD (bleeding disorder) or any inherited condition in dogs.
+You CAN eradicate canine genetic problems such as luxating patellas, VwD (bleeding disorder) hip dysplasia - any inherited condition while preserving breed type.

 Genetic Problems Easily Corrected

 (in any breed)

 Deborah Hays, AKC Show Breeder